MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-build-deploy-applications.md

 ---
-title: Quickstart - Build, deploy and improve your application with GitHub Copilot for Azure
+title: Quickstart - Build and deploy your application with GitHub Copilot for Azure
 description: This article walks through a scenario that demonstrates how to integrate GitHub Copilot for Azure Visual Studio Code extension into a developer's workflow.
 keywords: github, copilot, ai, azure ms.service: azure